"You can't say that Sanford and Son was dramatic, was serious. It was foolishness. I didn't watch it then, and I don't watch it now."

 In a 1985 interview with Jet Magazine, Demond was very candid about t his addiction to heroin and how he didn't enjoy his work on Sanford and Son.
 He said the following "I had had it after the third year of Sanford and Son.
 Nothing was real.
 When you come into the newness of things, your first luxury car, your first Mercedes, your first house.
 All of those things seem exciting and thrilling.
 But after they wear off, you're faced with reality, and that reality is that your life is empty.
 I had worked all those years gearing myself for stardom but thing that I failed to do was have a life.
 I barely knew my wife and children."

 In the interview, Demond revealed that before he arrived in California, he was on heroin.
 He stated that when he came home from Vietnam, he was also on heroin.
-He admitted that while filming a movie in Canada called The Dealing (1970), he was using the drug then too.
+He admitted that while filming a movie in Canada called The Dealing (1970), he was still using the drug.

 Despite his disdain for Sanford and Son, Demond willingly acknowledged in a 1986 interview with the Los Angeles Times that "I wouldn't be attracting thousands of people to my crusades without the name recognition that show gave me."